configcat/docs/website/docs/advanced/code-references/circleci-orb.md

 2. Get your selected [Config's ID](/docs/advanced/code-references/overview#config-id).

-3. Create a new CircleCI YAML config in your GitHub repository under the `.circleci` folder, and paste the following content into it.
+3. Create a new CircleCI YAML config in your repository under the `.circleci` folder, and put the following snippet into it.
    Don't forget to replace the `PASTE-YOUR-CONFIG-ID-HERE` value with your actual Config ID.
     ```yaml
     version: 2.1